 If you are planning a tree planting project, or are just interested in finding out more about tree planting in southern Oxfordshire, take a look at our new Tree Policy for Planting Trees on Council Land.
 This outlines how we will protect, plant and manage trees on the land we own, and how we will support you with your own tree planting initiatives.

-If you would like to plant a tree on council land, please complete and return the third party tree planting application form.
+If you would like to plant a tree on council land, please contact the Climate Action team in the first instance, including a map clearly identifying the land concerned.
+Once we have confirmed that the land is owned by the district council, you will be invited to complete and return a third party tree planting application form.

 For any questions, contact email@example.com.